olvaffe/olv-notes/graphics/gpus/amd.md

       - `baseAlign` is the alignment of the memory base addr
         - if `ADDR_SW_*_X`, where X stands for XOR, the alignment is the swizzle block size
+- tilings
+  - gfx8- uses `AddrTileMode` and gfx9+ uses `AddrSwizzleMode`
+  - there is linear
+    - `ADDR_TM_LINEAR_ALIGNED` on gfx8- or `ADDR_SW_LINEAR` on gfx9+
+  - there are micro tiles
+    - such as `ADDR_TM_1D_TILED_THIN1` on gfx8- or `ADDR_SW_256B_S` on gfx9+
+    - each micro tile is 256 bytes
+    - the micro tile size is
+      - 8x8 on gfx8-
+      - dynamic on gfx9+
+    - there are also micro tile modes
+      - S is standard
+      - D is displayable
+      - R is rotated (gfx9) or renderable (gfx10+)
+      - Z is mainly for depth/stencil/fmask
+    - there are also variations
+      - X is xor
+      - T is prt (partially resident texture)
+  - there are macro tiles
+    - such as `ADDR_TM_2D_TILED_THIN1` on gfx8- or `ADDR_SW_4KB_S` on gfx9+
+    - each macro tile is 4KB, 64KB, 256KB, or variable
+    - within each macro tile, there are micro tiles that are 256 bytes